MassDEP's Climate Work

 Water Utility Resilience Program

 MassDEP's Water Utility Resilience Program has assisted municipal resilience efforts to improve their capacity to provide continuous service in the reality of changing climatic conditions and aging infrastructure.
-The program supports a variety of efforts ranging from critical infrastructure mapping and emerging contaminants assistance to emergency preparedness and security training.
-These efforts help to assess backup power capacity, provide support for critical infrastructure operations during and after severe weather events, and facilitate related climate resilience planning, response and recovery efforts.
+The program supports a variety of efforts ranging from critical infrastructure mapping and adaptation planning assistance to climate preparedness and security training.
+These efforts have helped to assess backup power capacity, provide support for critical infrastructure operations during and after severe weather events, and facilitate related climate resilience planning, asset management, and disaster response and recovery efforts.

 Water Utilities and Energy Assistance

 Since 2007 MassDEP has worked with EPA, DOER and MassCEC, energy utilities, UMass Amherst, The Mass.
-Renewable Energy Trust, and the consortium for Energy Efficiency as well as others, to improve the energy efficiency of drinking water and wastewater systems in the commonwealth, and support the generation of clean energy by those systems.
-The program has evolved from supporting the use of energy audits, roundtable meetings, and project implementation assistance, to grant programs designed to fill the gaps in financing that are critical to moving efficiency and clean energy generation efforts forward.
+Renewable Energy Trust, and the consortium for Energy Efficiency as well as others, to improve the energy efficiency of drinking water and wastewater systems in the commonwealth and support the generation of clean energy by those systems.
+The program has evolved from supporting the use of energy audits, roundtable meetings, and project implementation assistance, to providing "Gap Energy Grants" designed to fill the financing gaps that are critical to moving efficiency and clean energy generation efforts forward.
 The effort is part of the Clean Energy Results Program.

 Eelgrass mapping